-We would like to introduce you to four-i – our FREE weekly and monthly emails aiming to provide Information, Insight, Ideas and Inspiration to our clients in the Property Industry.
+We would like to introduce you to four-i – our FREE weekly email aiming to provide Information, Insight, Ideas and Inspiration to our clients in the Property Industry.
 Each Monday morning we send out our four-i weekly, a short thought for the week ahead.

 If you would like to receive future four-i’s, please register.

 “four-i is the perfect start to my week!
-It always arrives at 7am every Monday morning, packed with great ideas, wisdom and insight. four-i monthly is great too, offering a more comprehensive range of topics and content with a particular favourite being the “book suggestion” and summary.”
+It always arrives at 7am every Monday morning, packed with great ideas, wisdom and insight.”

 Kevin Ellis – Thomas MaeRegister